 "The Vow" contains every sweetening quality people who love these shows seek out, with the added bonus of celebrity connection.
 Those who know about NXIVM likely read about "Smallville" star Allison Mack's involvement in its darkest side; Mack is one of the handful of organizational leaders charged and convicted of crimes associated with the case, eventually pleading guilty to racketeering conspiracy and racketeering charges in 2019.

 She isn't the only celebrity caught up in the cult.
-Quite briefly her "Smallville" co-star Kristin Kreuk was part of the community before getting wind of something that make her shoot out of there like a bullet.
+Quite briefly her "Smallville" co-star Kristin Kreuk was part of the community before getting wind of something that made her shoot out of there like a bullet.
 Part of the shock presented by "The Vow" is in seeing how many famous or powerful people were close enough to the epicenter of this disaster, even though the series never implies they were in on the underground scandal or even knew about it.

 Doesn't matter – it's still alarming to watch to notice multiple appearances by the likes of Grace Park and her "Battlestar Galactica" co-star Nicky Clyne, or to realize that the cult hooked the daughter of "Dynasty" star Catherine Oxenberg, who takes on a central role in the season once she joins forces with the main defectors.